 I'm a Creative Director at Zone, a digital agency based in London, Bristol and Cologne.
-I oversee the creation of digital content, campaigns and strategies for our international clients group, including Twitter, Aviva and Maersk.
+I oversee the creation of digital content, campaigns and strategies for our international clients, including Adidas, Twitter, The Guardian, Aviva and Maersk.
 I've also been creative lead on projects for BT, Channel 4, the London School of Economics, the Co-operative Bank, the Nike Foundation and British Red Cross.

 I've worked in media and marketing for over 10 years.
 As a journalist I wrote for The Guardian, Huffington Post, Manchester Evening News and a number of sports and lifestyle magazines before moving into digital at News UK, where I managed online communities for The Sun, News of the World and London Paper.